Fandi63/Otto-engine/README.md

 # Otto Engine Beta

-Octopus is game engine based on turtle module.
+Otto is game engine based on
+turtle module.

 It is self imported for begginers